Alfresco/alfresco-ng2-components/docs/tutorials/new-component.md

 # Adding a new component

+In this tutorial, you will learn how to create a component using [Angular CLI](https://cli.angular.io/) within an existing application.

 By definition, a _component_ controls a patch of screen called a _view_.
-For example, individual components define and control menus, tabs, forms, buttons and every simple or complex portion ofan application's layout.
-In this tutorial, you will learn how to create a component using [Angular CLI](https://cli.angular.io/) within an existing application.
+For example, individual components define and control menus, tabs, forms, buttons and every simple or complex portion of an application's layout.

 ## Creating a component